walt-id/waltid-ssikit/README.md

 The core services are in the scope of:
  - **Key Management** generation, import/export
- - **Decentralized Identifier (DID)** operations (register, update, deactivate)
+ - **Decentralized Identifier (DID)** operations (create, register, update, deactivate)
  - **Verifiable Credential (VC)** operations (issue, present, verify)
  - **ESSIF/EBSI** related Use Cases (onboarding, VC exchange, etc.)

 The ESSIF/EBSI functions are in the scope of:
  - **Onboarding ESSIF/EBSI** onboarding a natural person/legal entity including the DID creation and registration
- - **Enable Trusted Issuer** process for entitling a leagal entity to become a Trusted Issuer in the ESSIF ecosystem.
+ - **Enable Trusted Issuer** process for entitling a legal entity to become a Trusted Issuer in the ESSIF ecosystem.
- - **Credential Issuance** protocols and data formats for issuing W3C credentials from an Trusted Issuer to a natural person.
+ - **Credential Issuance** protocols and data formats for issuing W3C credentials from a Trusted Issuer to a natural person.
- - **Credential Verification** verification facilities in order to determine the validity of a W3C verifiable credential aligned with ESSIF/EBSI standards
+ - **Credential Verification** verification facilities in order to determine the validity of a W3C Verifiable Credential aligned with ESSIF/EBSI standards.

 The library is written in **Kotlin/Java based library** and can be directly integrated as Maven/Gradle dependency.
 Alternatively the library or the additional **Docker container** can be run as RESTful webservice.

 The **CLI tool** conveniently allows running all included functions manually.
+Please see for yourself by just running the following command:

+    docker run -itv $(pwd)/data:/app/data waltid/ssikit -h

 ## Documentation